 Applying with your assessor

 Q: What forms do I need to submit to the assessor?

 A: See How to enroll.

 Q: What if I’m not required to file income tax returns?
 What should I provide to my assessor?

-A: When you apply or reapply for the Enhanced STAR exemption with your assessor, along with submitting Form RP-425-IVP and either Form RP-425-E or Form RP-425-Rnw, also provide the assessor with Form RP-425-Wkst, Income for STAR Purposes Worksheet.
+A: When you apply for the Enhanced STAR exemption with your assessor, along with submitting Form RP-425-IVP and Form RP-425-E, you must also provide the assessor with Form RP-425-Wkst, Income for STAR Purposes Worksheet.
 The first year, the assessor will use the information you provide to determine whether your income qualifies for the exemption.
 After the first year, the Tax Department will review your income annually.

 Q: I am eligible for the senior citizens exemption as well as the Enhanced STAR exemption.
 Does this law change affect me?